makers-mark/ZM-Chameleon/README.md

 # ZM-Chameleon

-This is a chrome extension that overlays the standard montage screen and allows you to have full screen access.
+This is a chrome extension that overlays the standard montage screen (it does way more than that),and allows you to have full screen access.
 I've also added several features too.
-This has been tested on ZoneMinder version 1.34 and I currently test on Zoneminder version 1.35.5.
+This has been tested on ZoneMinder version 1.34.x and I currently test on edge versions of 1.35.x.

 ## Who is this for and why use it?

-This was designed to look good and only display what was needed.
-To use this you do not be tied to a keyboard.
-Seeing a montage at full screen/maximum frame rate with fluidity too, and there is no better way than to manipulate the existing montage screen.
-The ZoneMinder montage screen with several of monitors streaming full resolution jpgs can be taxing on a computer.
-If you have a computer that struggles already, this will not help you.
-ZoneMinder does have options to limit the bandwidth.
+This was designed to look good and only display what was needed, primarily if you intend on monitoring (aka Montage Screen).
+Some people don't just rely on the monitoring aspect and just rely on the recording capabilities of ZoneMinder, which this extension will not help you with!
+To use this extension, you do not need to be tied to a keyboard.

 A great option in that case is to use the ZMNinja app, I use it all of the time on the go, and on remote wireless tablets.
 ZMNinja and ZoneMinder are also open source.
 You can use ZMNinja on the desktop too!